-Note: For some statutes, Lexis refers to "Case Notes" instead of "Notes to Decisions", so if you see both of these terms when conducting research on Lexis, know that they are synonymous!
+Note: Because the topics and cases included in the Notes of Decisions and Case Notes are selected by editors, it is a good idea to check both Westlaw and Lexis.
+They'll often have selected different topics or included cases on a topic that the other left out.
+Also, for some statutes, Lexis refers to "Case Notes" instead of "Notes to Decisions", so if you see both of these terms when conducting research on Lexis, know that they are synonymous!

 After you find the statute, regulation, or court rule on Westlaw, click on the tab for "Notes of Decisions" near the top of the screen.

 The Notes of Decisions list cases relevant for interpreting or construing the statute, regulation, or court rule, arranged by topic.
 You can scroll through the list of topics in the left-hand sidebar, as well as filter the cases displayed by date, jurisdiction, and key number.
 Each case contains a one-sentence description or summary to demonstrate why the case is relevant for that topic.
 You may see some of the same cases filed under different topics throughout the Notes of Decisions.

 Lexis provides Notes to Decisions (sometimes also referred to as Case Notes) for statutes, regulations, and court rules.
 You can view the Notes to Decisions by scrolling down past the text of the law, regulation, or court rule and looking within the "Annotations" section.
 Depending on the statute, you might have to scroll through some "Notes" in the Annotations section too.
 Notes to Decisions will appear below Notes (confusing, we know).